-- "Invade" their plans.
-Of course, we don’t mean you should actually crash their hangout by bursting through the crowd and getting down on one knee.
-This option is great for both outings, like a planned barhop or dinner, and evenings in, such as watching movies at home or a game night.
-The most important aspect of this route: make your plans known to your sweetie’s group of friends.
-In fact, this option works best for those who are also close with their partner’s friends.
-Get together with your loved one’s best friend and reveal your intentions, then work with them to create this event.
-Stick with simplicity: you don’t want the group to have to spend extra money or take a large chunk of time out of their schedules for your proposal.
-If everyone is 100% on board, chances are, they can design an attractive activity that will sound fun and unsuspicious to your beloved.
-That way, when you show up at the venue or ring the doorbell, your beloved is surprised and surrounded by their closest confidants to share in the moment.
-Note: make sure you have a plan for after the question is popped.
-Do you both stay with the group to celebrate?
-Do you time it so that it’s at the end of the event and everyone can disperse?
-Things can get awkward if you don’t plan ahead
+Of course, we don’t mean you should actually crash their hangout by bursting through the crowd to get down on one knee.
+This option is great for both outings and evenings in, such as an at-home movie or game night.
+The most important aspect of this route for popping the question: make your pending marriage proposal known to your beloved's group beforehand.
+In fact, this option works best for those who are also close with the friends of their partner.
+Get together with your sweetie’s friends and family and reveal your intentions, then work with them to create this "event" as a guise for a marriage proposal.
+Stick with simplicity: you don’t want the group to have to spend extra money or take a large chunk of time out of their schedules for you to pop the question.

-- Use their photographic skills.
 If your significant other has a close pal (or pals) that is particularly gifted in the art of photography – and/or is willing to hide for a short period of time – perhaps you could ask them to snap some pictures of your proposal from afar.
-This works best with a public – but still intimate – proposal, such as during a hike or a walk on the beach.
+This works best with public – but still intimate – proposals, such as during a hike or a walk on the beach or your special place.
 Important: keep comfort in mind!
-If the friend (or friends) agrees, be sure to travel to the proposal site with them beforehand to pick out the best spot: a good view and a comfortable seat are musts.
-When the day comes, communicate with them frequently – ask them to arrive with enough time to prepare before your beloved gets there, but not too early!
-You don’t want them waiting for a prolonged period of time.
-Following the proposal, signal for the friend(s) to come out and greet you – possibly even with the photos in hand.
+If the friend agrees, be sure to travel to the proposal site with them beforehand to pick out the best spot for the proposal: a good view and a comfortable seat are musts.
+If your future fiancée is more private, make sure there won't be too many people around at the time you plan to ask her to spend the rest of their life with you.

-More and more, we’re seeing incredibly elaborate proposals that involve videos, clues, notes, etc. If you desire to plan a grand gesture in this way, you can ask your beloved’s friends to help the logistics along.
+More and more, we’re seeing incredibly elaborate proposals that involve videos, clues, notes, etc. If you desire to plan a grand gesture in this way, you can ask your beloved’s friends to help with the logistics along the way.
 Many have requested that pals deliver hints during a scavenger hunt proposal or act as a guide for the blindfolded future fiancé(e).
-Since these are often complex operations, it is of the upmost importance that, when you ask the friends, you’re clear about what you’d like and what their task will entail.
+Since these are often complex operations, it is of the upmost importance that, when you ask the friends, you’re clear about what you’d like and what their task will entail for your proposal idea.
 Don’t make any definitive plans before you’re sure everyone is ready and willing to participate!